st4r6oy/DPF_CUDA/README.md

 	dpf.cuf			: The MaxwellBox
 	config.cuf		: The hardware-based configuration file for the GPU filaments.cuf	: The FD
+	makefile		: the makefile
+	test.in			: input example file
+	test.plt		: to plot the time-varying variables plot.plt		: to plot the electromagnetic fields at the end of the run evol.plt		: to plot the evolution in time of a filament fil.plt			: to create a 3D plot of the sheath made of all the filaments tom.plt			: to plot the "tomographic" views of MaxwellBox fields.
+Used here for the helicity densities.

 * SYSTEM REQUIREMENTS